JiangJiaWei1103/Hands-on-DS-and-Algo/src/two_pointers/125_valid_palindrome/README.md

     return True
 ```
 * Time complexity: $O(n)$
-	* Each character is visited only once.
+	* Visiting each character in the string takes $O(n)$ in total.
 * Space complexity: $O(1)$
 ##### Comment
 * We can also use inner while loops to directly move both left and right pointers to the next valid positions to compare.
+However, the readability is poor.